kj121497/ProjectOverview/README.md

 ### High-Fidelity Prototype

 With the help of Figma, I was able to create a high-fidelity prototype using the wireframes, wireflow, and feedback from the low-fidelity prototype testing.
-The advanced version includes features that are easier to detect and view (automatic over manual.
+The advanced version includes features that are easier to detect and view (automatic over manual).
 It includes two different color schemes—the original version, with a soothing and aesthetic color scheme and Dark Mode, with colors of the original scheme to make it unique as my mobile application. [read more...](https://github.com/kj121497/assignment8)

 <img src="5017B6BB-F7FC-4346-92EF-C22F5752BE97_4_5005_c.jpeg">